-• Support to the MoPHP (both central and governorate-level) in developing health sector plans for 2018 and introducing elements of conflict-sensitive planning.
+• We support the ministry at central and governorate level in developing health sector plans for 2018 and introducing elements of conflict-sensitive planning.

-• A roll out of interventions at central level to peripheral level of the health system in the context of supporting HDCs.
+• We roll out interventions at central level to the peripheral level of the health system supporting the Health Development Councils (HDCs).

-• Continued support to HDCs and local NGOs to enhance sustainability of achieved outcomes and to increase resilience of the local communities.
+• We continue our support to HDCs and local NGOs to enhance sustainability of achieved outcomes and to increase resilience of the local communities.